exoscale/terms/gpu-euc.markdown

 Customer agrees not to transfer access credentials or resale rights for Exoscale GPU instances to any other party without prior written consent from Exoscale and compliance with EAR licensing requirements.
-No sublicensing, sharing, or indirect provisions of access is permitted without Exoscale’s written consent, and Customer shall not facilitate any circumvention of these controls.
+No sublicensing, sharing, or indirect provisions of access are permitted without Exoscale’s written consent, and Customer shall not facilitate any circumvention of these controls.